mcpython4-coding/Documentation/mcpython/client/rendering/model/ModelHandler.md

         function add_from_mod(self, modname: str)

-            will add locations for an given mod name
+            Will add locations for a given mod name
             :param modname: the mod to use